BIDS/datarray/doc/source/basic_data_array.rst

     >>> centered_data.axis.c_idx[ 0:2 ]
     >>> < returns underlying array from [0:2] >

-And I believe mixing of ticks and is valid also.
+And I believe mixing of labels and is valid also.

 Possible resolution 2 (the winner)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Do not allow integer ticks -- cast to float perhaps
+Do not allow integer labels -- cast to float perhaps

 **Note**: this will be the solution.
-When validating ticks on an Axis, ensure
+When validating labels on an Axis, ensure
 that none of them ``isinstance(t, int)``